Frequently Asked Questions

 Who prints Grapevine – and delivers it?

-Grapevine is printed by PMP Print (in Auckland or Christchurch) and delivered by PMP Distribution.
+Grapevine is printed and delivered by Ovato (in Christchurch).

 Who’s Grapevine’s target audience?